bjgKA3qtFBEp5E/hasher/README.md

 - The chosen backend is the only one going to be linked to the binary during build, other backends will not be built.

+## Requirements

+Tested with:

+- cmake 3.13.4
+- GNU C Compiler 9.2.1
+- libsodium 1.0.17
+- Android NDK r18b

 ## Build

 The project is based on cmake and the following options are available:

 - `USE_SODIUM` instructs the project to use sodium backend.
 If not specified a dummy backend will be used.
-- `LIBSODIUM_PREFIX` specify prefix to use prebuilt libsodium and header from.
+- `LIBSODIUM_PREFIX` specify prefix to use a prebuilt libsodium and header from.
 If not specified, libsodium will be downloaded and built.

+After a successful build, the binary `build/bin/hasher` is created.

 ### Build for local host

 ```
 mkdir build && cd build
 cmake .. -DUSE_SODIUM=yes